Pete1230z/Pete-s-Pressure-Washing-Website/README.md

         System.out.println("Number of Parts"+partRepository.count());
         System.out.println(partRepository.findAll());
 ```
-E.  Add a sample inventory appropriate for your chosen store to the application.
-You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.
-Note: Make sure the sample inventory is added only when both the part and product lists are empty.
-When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
-When duplicate items are added, make a “multi-pack” part.

 F.  Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters:
 •  The “Buy Now” button must be next to the buttons that update and delete products.